Knowable Magazine: Awards

+was included in the Pulitzer Center's 'A Year in Stories' for 2025.
+In 2026, Amber Dance won the June Roth Memorial Award for Outstanding Medical Journalism from the American Society of Journalists and Authors  for How cancer cells travel to new tissues and take hold.

 Awards that Knowable Magazine has received for its articles also include the 2020 Jonathan Eberhart Planetary Sciences Journalism Award for distinguished popular writing from the American Astronomical Society (2020), Best Shortform Science Writing awards (2020, 2019, 2018), and Best Online Articles & Essays from Entropy Magazine (2018).
+The journalists writing for Knowable Magazine include former Knight Science Journalism fellows.

 Availability

 Knowable Magazine is available to read online without a subscription or other fees.
-The articles in the magazine are published under a CC BY-ND copyright license prohibiting derivative works.
+The articles in the magazine are published under a CC BY-ND copyright license, allowing republication but prohibiting derivative works.
 Many of Knowable Magazine's science graphics have been made freely available online at Flickr for use by scientists and educators.

 Major national and international publications including The Atlantic, PBS NewsHour, Scientific American, Smithsonian, Discover, the BBC, The Washington Post and Ars Technica have republished articles from Knowable Magazine.
-Articles from Knowable en español have been republished in media such as El País, Spain; La Nación, Argentina; La Nación, Costa Rica; El Espectador, Colombia; El Universal, México, and Salud con Lupa, Perú.
+Articles originally from Knowable en español have been republished in media such as El País, Spain; La Nación, Argentina; La Nación, Costa Rica; El Espectador, Colombia; El Universal, México, and Salud con Lupa, Perú.